 Start writing your own invoices

-Whether you’re gearing up to issue your first invoice or your 100th, use these tips to make invoicing a breeze, make payments simple for your customers, and get paid on time.
+Whether you’re gearing up to issue your first invoice or your 100th, use these tips to make your invoicing system efficient, make payments simple for your customers, and get paid on time.

-Using a commerce platform that helps you keep track of all your sales, invoices, and payments will help you simplify your financials.
-Shopify POS lets you do all of this and more, and works whether you sell online, in store, or both.
+Using e-invoicing software that helps you keep track of all your sales, invoices, and payments will help you simplify your financials.
+Shopify POS lets you manage invoices and more, and works whether you sell online, in-store, or both.